 Dmitri Trenin, Director of the Carnegie Moscow Center, was interesting on Russia: he says Russia isn't particularly interested in dictating to others, but more inclined to ensuring it isn't dictated to by others.
 Its resistance to the USA is a useful display to China that it is willing to stand up for itself.

-Saturday in the Elphi
+Saturday at the Elphi

 This was followed by Saturday morning's ceremony to mark what would have been Helmut Schmidt's birthday had he still been alive, and had he been born exactly two months later: his 100th would actually have been 23rd December 2018.